Classification of Symplectic Birational Involutions of Manifolds of $OG10$ type: Nontrivial action on discriminant, rank >=12

-To check whether $L$ contains a short root, we compute the minimum of $L(-1)$: this is a positive definite lattice, and a short root for $L$ defines a vector of square 2 in $L(-1)$.
-Hence, $L$ contains a short root if and only if, the minimum of $L(-1)$ is 2.
-If $L$ does not contain any short roots, we check for long roots: we first compute all the vectors $y\in L(-1)$ of norm 6.
-We use the method \textbf{short\_vectors} on Hecke \cite{nemo}, which allows us to compute all vectors in $L(-1)$ of a given norm.
-For each such vector $y$, we then compute the positive generator $d$ of the $\mathbb{Z}$-ideal $(y, L(-1))$: if $d=3$, then $y$ is a long root in $L$.
+To check whether $L$ contains vectors of square $-2$ or $-6$, one can use the method \textbf{short\_vectors} on Hecke \cite{nemo}, which allows us to compute all vectors in $L$ of a given square.
+For each such vector $v\in L$ such that $v^2=-6$, computing the positive generator $d$ of the $\mathbb{Z}$-ideal $(v, L)$ is a simple routine which goes back to standard linear algebra (see also \cite[\textbf{divisibility}]{nemo}).

-Finally, if $L$ contains no short or long roots, then by Theorem \ref{no markman so sympl} the involution $\iota$ is induced, and $L$ is isometric to the co-invariant lattice associated to a symplectic birational involution on an irreducible symplectic manifold of $OG10$ type.
+Finally, if $L$ contains no vector $v$ such that $v^2=-2$, or $v^2=-6$ with $\textnormal{div}_{L}(v)=3$, then by Theorem \ref{thm: no markman so sympl} and Lemma \ref{lem: characterisation long roots}, we know that the involution $\iota$ is induced, and $L$ is isometric to the coinvariant lattice associated to a symplectic birational involution on an irreducible symplectic manifold of $OG10$ type.